lf-energy/tac/process/lifecycle.md

 - Regularly scheduled license scans of the project’s codebase with results reported to the project’s mailing list.
 - Use of the LFX platform, including LFX Insights and LFX Security, for managing project health and security status.

-Sandbox Stage projects will provide a quarterly report and present an annual review to the primary SIG it is aligned with, outlining its progress on completing the requirements for the Incubation Stage.
+Sandbox Stage projects will present an [annual review]({% link process/review_cycle.md %}) to either the TAC or the primary SIG it is aligned with, outlining its progress on completing the requirements for the Incubation Stage.

 It’s expected that projects in the Sandbox Stage move to the Incubation Stage within one year.
 In the case of a Sandbox Stage project that is not renewed with {{ site.foundation_name }}, the trademark and any other assets will be returned to the project maintainers or an organization they designate.